-It vanishes at the origin of Weyl coordinates (corresponding to the event horizon), $\sigma(0)=0$, and therefore the disk also has annular character; it also has a $\sigma\sim 1/\rho^3$ power-law tail.
+It vanishes at the origin of Weyl coordinates (corresponding to the event horizon), $\sigma(0)=0$, and therefore the disc also has annular character; it also has a $\sigma\sim 1/\rho^3$ power-law tail.

-We mention that the DCR method can generate a strut-free equilibrium configuration of two equal-mass extremal R-N BHs with a charged razor-thin disk in its mid-plane, by taking $Z_2<\lambda<Z_1$ in the DCR method.
+We mention that the DCR method can generate a strut-free equilibrium configuration of two equal-mass extremal R-N BHs with a charged razor-thin disc in its mid-plane, by taking $Z_2<\lambda<Z_1$ in the DCR method.
 The BHs will both have mass $M_1$ and will be located at $z=\pm (Z_1-\lambda)$.
-If we take instead $\lambda>Z_1$ we will have a disk-only solution.
-The corresponding expressions for the DCR-transformed metric and for the disk surface density follow directly from the formalism.
-In both cases the disks are infinite in extent and satisfy $\sigma>0$ for $\rho>0$.
+If we take instead $\lambda>Z_1$ we will have a disc-only solution.
+The corresponding expressions for the DCR-transformed metric and for the disc surface density follow directly from the formalism.
+In both cases the discs are infinite in extent and satisfy $\sigma>0$ for $\rho>0$.